 Once the hard work of eliminating the gnats and flies is complete, preventing them from coming back is an ongoing effort.
 It requires constant vigilance and upkeep to prevent these flies from returning.
 Monitoring for gnats is a worthwhile endeavor and will help you catch an infestation in its early stage.
 A simple fly light with glue boards will tell you if gnats are buzzing around your kitchen again.
 If you notice an uptick in captured flies on the glue board, clean the drains and toss the rotten banana.

 If you have identified your pesky species as a fungus gnat, prevention may require a change to your potted plant procedure.
 Fungus gnats are almost always found in and around the soil.
-When plants are brought indoors in a big pot of nutrient rich soil, fungus gnats may be attracted to that plant.
+When plants are brought indoors in a big pot of nutrient-rich soil, fungus gnats may be attracted to that plant.
 Now, I’ve never been one to over-water my plants, my problem is quite the opposite, however, to prevent fungus gnats allow the soil to fully dry before watering again.
-Remember that flies need moisture to complete their live cycle, so allowing the soil to dry out prevents fungus gnats from completing their life cycle.
+Remember that flies need moisture to complete their life cycle, so allowing the soil to dry out prevents fungus gnats from completing their life cycle.
 Fungus gnats lay their eggs in the first inch of soil.
 By placing gravel or small pebbles on top of the soil, your potted plant is less attractive to fungus gnats looking to lay eggs.
 In general, by improving the drainage of your potted plants, you can prevent a fungus gnat infestation.

 Gnats in Restaurant Kitchen

-Commercial kitchens have a vested interested in keeping small flies and gnats of all species away.
+Commercial kitchens have a vested interest in keeping small flies and gnats of all species away.
 Phorid flies or fruit flies infesting a restaurant can be the basis for failing a health inspection, bacteria spreading in your kitchen, or a negative customer experience.
 In the restaurant business, you have to excel and impress on all fronts.
-If the food is crave worthy, the service is spectacular, and the atmosphere is fun and engaging, if small phorid flies are buzzing around your customers’ faces, you will be saddled with a negative review.
+If the food is crave-worthy, the service is spectacular, and the atmosphere is fun and engaging, if small phorid flies are buzzing around your customers’ faces, you will be saddled with a negative review.
 Your only option is to get these kitchen gnats under control and maintain protocols to prevent them from coming back.

-You can not spray your way out a small fly infestation.
+You can not spray your way out of a small fly infestation.
 The only way to get rid of these small gnats is to eliminate their breeding sites.
 With so many nooks and crannies in a commercial kitchen, the breeding site possibilities are plentiful.
 A well-trained Pest Management Professional has a keen eye for finding these locations.
 Floor and sink drains are often problematic.
 Every commercial kitchen is unique, depending upon the equipment and storage needs required to operate your business.
 Often the areas that these gnats are breeding in escape the untrained eye, but moisture is a prerequisite.
-Enzyme based products help to eliminate the grime that accumulates, and should be used as part of the regular cleaning procedure, but there is no substitute for good old fashioned elbow grease.
+Enzyme-based products help to eliminate the grime that accumulates and should be used as part of the regular cleaning procedure, but there is no substitute for good old-fashioned elbow grease.
 Sanitizing a commercial kitchen to remove the fly breeding sites is an extensive endeavor; once it is accomplished, it is much easier to retain best practices.
 Often commercial kitchens require control and prevention of roaches, ants, rats and mice, and flies.
 Sanitation is key to controlling and preventing all of these potential issues within a restaurant kitchen.